derlin/hashnode-blog/clissyzif01snw2nvg1ql7utj.md

 ![rickroll!](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/btmt91u9762pxh06uavy.png align="left")

-Cherries on the cake, the social preview from the original site shows up when you share a fake link.
+Cherries on the cake, the social preview from the original site shows up when you share a phony link.
 Here is the result of sharing the malicious https://dev.to URL on Telegram:

+*(Note: the first prototype was on tinyurl.eu.aldryn.io, and later moved to rroll.derlin.ch)*

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1686302802919/3dbce45b-fd2c-43a4-b0c7-14b71f75641a.png align="center")

 The best is to try it yourself, it will become clearer.
-The code and much more details are available on GitHub ⮕ [https://github.com/derlin/rickroller](https://github.com/derlin/rickroller).
+The code and many more details are available on GitHub ⮕ [https://github.com/derlin/rickroller](https://github.com/derlin/rickroller).

 IMPORTANT: the fake links may become obsolete after a few days.